-A physical as well as digital Kanban board tackles overproduction by using a pull instead of push principle, which means that workflow always moves in sync with demand.
+A physical as well as a Kanban board online tackles overproduction by using a pull instead of push principle, which means that workflow always moves in sync with demand.
 In other words, the goal of the Kanban system is to limit the buildup of excess inventory at any point in production.
 We establish limits on the number of items waiting at supply points and then reduce them.
 As we identify and remove inefficiencies.
 Whenever a limit is exceeded, this points to an inefficiency that we should address.

 Kanban aligns inventory levels with actual consumption.
 A signal tells a supplier to produce and deliver a new shipment only when a material is consumed.
 This signal is tracked throughout the refillment cycle, bringing visibility to all parties involved.

 With push strategy, the business is allocating resources to produce products but the return on investment is not guaranteed, leading to unnecessary costs and waste.
 When production makes use of a pull strategy, work is based on actual customer demand.
 The pull system also helps teams become more focused, rather than doing multiple jobs at a time.
 This allows them to be more productive because they operate based on their actual capacity.

-10 pros of a transition to a digital Kanban board
+10 Pros of transitioning to a Kanban board online

 1. Saving time

-In the long run, a digital Kanban board (like Teamhood) will save you a lot of time.
+In the long run, an online Kanban board (like Teamhood) will save you a lot of time.
 For example, it operates with automatic notifications when a task is assigned/completed, so you don’t have to inform the project manager or manually update each card.
-Furthermore, with a digital Kanban board, you can create boards, columns and tasks in seconds, which you would not be able to do with a physical board.
+Furthermore, by using an online Kanban board, you can create boards, columns and tasks in seconds, which you would not be able to do with a physical board.
 Obviously, this increases the speed of workload and team management.
 And allows you to dedicate time to the really important tasks which require intellectual consideration.
-Leaving the technicalities to the digital Kanban board.
-Also, it is more difficult to expand a physical Kanban board as physical Kanban boards must also be added to physically.
+Leaving the technicalities to the electronic Kanban board.
+Also, it is more difficult to expand a physical Kanban board as physical Kanban boards must also be added manually.

 2. Managing remote teams